Within the English department, students can choose one of two concentrations: the literature concentration and the writing concentration.

 Courses marked with an asterisk (*) may be repeated for credit when they address different topics.
 The adviser will authorize counting special topics courses toward the concentration when they are offered with a writing focus.

 In consultation with a department adviser, a student selects a minimum of five English courses, including 205, and at least three courses numbered 300 or above.
-One semester of internship may count toward the five; English 100 (College Writing) and English 202 (Writing Seminar) may not count.
+One semester of internship may count toward the five; English 100 (College Writing) may not count.